Managing data sources

 Orbital will make use of @UniqueIndex and update the existing account data with the new accountName value rather than attempting to insert a new account into the Mongo Collection.

-If you need to leverage $setOnInsert for your @Upsert operations, you can use @SetOnInsert annotation on the fields that needs to be set only when inserting a new document into the corresponding Mongo Collection.
+To leverage $setOnInsert for @Upsert operations, add the @SetOnInsert annotation on the field that needs to be set only when inserting a new document into the corresponding Mongo Collection.

 Here is an example: